-5.2.7 Session Info Object
+5.2.3 Session Info Object

 A session info object contains only the session information of the recorded CPM Session.
-The session info object is only relevant to the session history folder it belongs to and SHALL NOT be moved to another folder or removed from its session history folder.
+The session info object is only relevant to the session history folder, or to the 1-1 conversation folder it belongs to and SHALL NOT be moved to another folder or be removed from its original folder until all the associated CPM Chat Messages, their disposition notifications and Group State Object are moved or removed.

 The definition and identity specification of the message object SHALL be applicable to the session info object, which consists of a UID, UIDVALIDITY and their values.
-The session info object is a message formatted according to [] and the clarifications given in above.
+The session info object is a message object as defined in section 5.2.1.
+"Message Object", therefore all the MIME headers defined for the message object apply also for the session info object, with the additional clarifications and differences given in Table below.